 In August 2021, Hamilton City Council approved a two-year Rental Housing Licensing pilot program for Wards 1, 8 and part of Ward 14.
 A licence is required for rental housing units and buildings or part of buildings with 4 or less self-contained units, detached homes or townhouses, if rented.
 The program would require property owners of rental housing to apply for a licence for each rented unit.
-The pilot is underway.
-View a map of Rental Housing Units advancing through the licensing process
+This pilot started in 2022.

 Rental housing units are still permitted to be rented during the licensing application process unless immediate health and safety violations are identified during inspections.